Skip to main content

 = {SALARY} - ({SALARY} * 0.19)

-#Available Formula Variables
+#Available Variables

-Use field IDs in curly braces:
+Field IDs go in curly braces:

-• {DURATION} - Duration in seconds
+• {DURATION}: duration in seconds

-• {TASK_PROJECT_SALARY} - Hourly rate from project
+• {TASK_PROJECT_SALARY}: hourly rate from the project

-#Saving a Template
+#Saving

-1. Configure your export (filters, fields, format)
+1. Configure the export (filters, fields, format)

 2. Click Save as Template

-3. Name your template
+3. Name the template

 • Fields: Date, Description, Duration, Earnings